Pineapple data generation investments (ST17000, ST15029 and MT17012)

 The generation of pesticide residue, efficacy and crop safety data is required to support label registration and minor use permit applications made to the Australian Pesticides and Veterinary Medicines Authority (APVMA) which, when approved, provide access to safe and effective chemicals for the management of pests, weeds and diseases.

-For the pineapple industry, this multi-industry investment will produce the data required to support a Bayer DC-163 label registration, for the control of soil insects and white grubs.
+For the pineapple industry, this multi-industry investment produced the data required to support a Bayer DC-163 label registration, for the control of soil insects and white grubs.

-These projects are strategic levy investments in the Hort Innovation Pineapple Fund
+These projects were strategic levy investments in the Hort Innovation Pineapple Fund